jonrandoem/sscuttlizr/README.md

 // Enable the service
 $enableJappix = true;

+// Enable JappixMini only for logged users
+$jappixEnableForLogged = true;

+// Enable JappixMini only for logged admins
+$jappixEnableForAdmin = true;

 //The Jappix server's URL.
 No trailing slash !!!
 And no final /php !
 $jappixUrl = "https://static.jappix.com";